When I was younger, I practiced mixed martial arts and many principles have stuck with me my whole life.

 Tip # 6 – Rob “Mr. EAS” Williams- 10 Kinetic Laws.com

 When this type of approach is taken then individual then can start to model the behaviors of a “lean” or “muscular” person when it comes to both training and nutrition.
-From a mental standpoint I’ve seen individuals have a easier time reaching their goals.”
+From a mental standpoint, I’ve seen individuals have an easier time reaching their goals.”

 Rob writes about personal development topics at his blog 10 Kintetic Laws